kingaa/sbied/syllabus.md

    Please mute your audio and video *unless and until you have a question.*
    If you have a question, unmute yourself and turn on your video: this will act as a cue for us to recognize you.
+   You can also use the "Raise Hand" feature.
    The "chat" feature will be disabled during the live discussion.
-   Instead, use the course Slack channel to ask questions in real time.
-   At any one time, at least one of the instructors will be monitoring the Slack channel.
 1. ***When submitting over Slack, take some care to avoid unnecessary duplication.***
-   If someone has recently asked the same question, you can register your interest in having that question answered using the "reaction" buttons, without having to restate the question.
+   If someone has recently asked the same question, you can register your interest in having that question answered using the "add reaction" button, without having to restate the question.
-1. ***During the breakout discussions, keep both your audio and video on.***
+1. ***During the breakout discussions, keep both your audio and video on as much as possible.***
    The breakout sessions will be where you apply the lessons you learn and discover where you want to ask additional questions.
    You will have a specific role in your group that your fellow group members will rely on you to perform.
    To facilitate full engagement, keep your video and audio on during these sessions whenever appropriate.